Dans-labs/dariah/docs/Model.md

   put on the element that renders the item.
   Any set of valid attributes will do, there are no additional constraints.
-  For example, since we are using [React-Hint](https://react-hint.js.org) for tooltips, we use the attribute `data-rh` instead of `title` to produce tooltips.

 **Example:**
 The `typeContribution` field of a `contrib` record may be obsolete, because it is not